santa hat

 Video Games

 For game characters it’s going to vary by what kind of game they’re from (and how much they’re in it).
 For older games (PS1/DS and earlier) you’ll rarely get more than one or two pics (generally from the opening, ending, or character selection) from the game itself (rest will simply be too small), and you can often find higher quality versions of these few on the internet, unless its a game full of cutscene stills or (for PS1/Saturn) has animated cutscenes, and you’ll have to largely rely on official art and fanart.
 Newer games are likely to have higher quality sprites or decent quality 3D models for their characters, which presents its own options.
-If you can rip the model, it's decent quality (roughly PS2 era onward), have some way of obtaining free camera control or just good native camera controls (and ideally a way to turn the HUD/crosshair off, more games have it as an option than you’d expect), you can often get 9 to 13 pics from a good model by making use of camera orientation tags (“from side”, “from behind” etc.) in the right combination (I’ve got an article for it mostly written out and will publish it soon, but it’s too big a space hog to include here).
+If you can rip the model, it's decent quality (roughly PS2 era onward), have some way of obtaining free camera control or just good native camera controls (and ideally a way to turn the HUD/crosshair off, more games have it as an option than you’d expect), you can often get 9 to 13 pics from a good model by making use of camera orientation tags (“from side”, “from behind” etc.) in the right combination (I’ve got an article for it mostly written out and will publish it once I've tested 3D model based LoRAs a bit more, but it’s too big a space hog to include here).

 Comics and Manga